BharathVarma2907/inventory_management_app/DEPLOY_NOW.md

 Before submitting:

-- [ ] Backend deployed to Render and accessible
+- [ ] Backend deployed to Railway and accessible
 - [ ] Frontend deployed to Vercel and accessible
 - [ ] Frontend can fetch data from backend
 - [ ] All CRUD operations work (test each one)